- Find a Trail

 Passing through a rural landscape, the Union Transportation Trail occupies the former right-of-way for the Pemberton & Hightstown Railroad, a short line established in 1864 to transport dairy and produce to larger railroads at junctions in Pemberton (Burlington County) and Hightstown (Mercer County).
 The railroad began operating in 1868, traveling through Hornerstown, Cream Ridge, Davis, Imlaystown and Sharon in Upper Freehold Township.
 Passenger service ceased in 1931 but freight service continued on sections of the line until 1977.
 Jersey Central Power & Light later acquired the right-of-way, and in 1998 the local parks department obtained a permanent easement for the trail.

 In October 2017, East Windsor was provided with a grant to extend the current trail 3.5 miles farther north from the Monmouth County border into the township.
-The new extension, when developed, will continue to follow the Jersey Central Power and Light right-of-way.
+The new extension continues to follow the Jersey Central Power and Light right-of-way.

-Two parking lots and access points are available at Millstream Road (8 Millstream Road) near County 537 and at 114 Jonathan Holmes Road, about the midway point; both in Upper Freehold.
+Two parking lots and access points are available at Millstream Road (8 Millstream Road) near County 537; and 114 Jonathan Holmes Road, about the midway point, both in Upper Freehold.

 Directions to Millstream Road: From Freehold on I-195, take Exit 16 and head west on Rt.
 537, cross Rt.
 539 and continue about 1 mile to Millstream Road.
 Turn right; parking is on the left.
 From Ocean County head east on Rt.
 537 and cross Rt.
 68. Continue about 6 miles to Millstream Road.
 Turn left; parking is on the left.